pietheinstrengholt/rssmonster/README.md

 * Use css classes for image-star properties
 * Implement drag and dropstyle to manage feeds
 * First welcome screen to add opml or feeds
-* Mark as read per category or per feed
+* Mark as read per category or per feed (Fever API)
 * List view: continue loading 25 next read items